gabrielepompa88/IT-For-Business-And-Finance-2019-20/How-to-work-this-class.md

 ## How to work IN CLASS <a name="class"></a>

 ### Before the lessons starts <a name="before_class"></a>
-These are the X steps you need to be done **before** the lesson starts to effectively follow any in-class lesson:
+These are the steps you need to be done **before** the lesson starts to effectively follow any in-class lesson:

 0. In Google Chrome, go to the class webpage at [github.com/gabrielepompa88/IT-For-Business-And-Finance-2019-20](https://github.com/gabrielepompa88/IT-For-Business-And-Finance-2019-20).